tmaretteKTH/nerf_wasp/README.md

 ## Run our code

+### Setup
-Install the required packates (if necessary) and log in to your wandb account, as follows:
+Install the required packages (if necessary) and log in to your wandb account, as follows:

 ```bash
 module purge